-As if the unprofessional handling of security announcements (see Another WordPress Security Update and More on Security Announcements) wouldn’t be bad enough, the WordPress developers also seem to have problems with organizing releases.
+As if the unprofessional handling of WordPress security announcements (see Another WordPress Security Update and More on Security Announcements) wouldn’t be bad enough, the WordPress developers also seem to have problems with organizing releases.

 Stefan Esser reports that there are two WordPress 1.5.2 versions.
 The first one, which didn’t fix the problem it was supposed to fix, was available for download for several hours before it silently was replaced by the fixed second version.